stutxi/stutxi/README.md

 ## About Me

-🌟 I'm a pre-final year Computer Science student at VIT Bhopal University, passionate about coding and technology, and exploring the vast world of software development.
+🌟 I'm a final year Computer Science student at VIT Bhopal University, passionate about coding and technology, and exploring the vast world of software development.

 🌐 Currently diving into the MERN stack to craft web applications.